nephio-project/docs/content/en/docs/neo-porch/9_troubleshooting_and_faq/repository-sync/_index.md

 - Invalid ranges or values

 ### Q: How do I stop repository syncing?
-**A**: Repository syncing cannot be completely stopped.
+**A**: Repository synchronization cannot be completely stopped.
 Porch continuously monitors repositories for changes.
-You can only modify the sync frequency by updating the `spec.sync.schedule` field or remove custom schedules to use the default frequency.
+You can only modify the sync frequency by updating the sync schedule configuration or remove custom schedules to use the default frequency.

 ### Q: Can I sync repositories across namespaces?
 **A**: Use `--all-namespaces` flag: